NASCAR driver Aric Almirola injured in devastating crash Saturday night

-Allen Kee/ESPN Images(KANSAS CITY, Kan.) — NASCAR driver Aric Almirola suffered a compression fracture to his T5 Vertebra after his car got in a vicious crash during the Go Bowling 400 on Saturday night.
+iStock/Thinkstock(KANSAS CITY, Kan.) — NASCAR driver Aric Almirola suffered a compression fracture to his T5 vertebra after his car got in a vicious crash during the Go Bowling 400 on Saturday night.
 Richard Petty Motorsports released an update on his condition Sunday morning after he stayed in the hospital overnight.

 He has since been released and will fly back to his North Carolina home on Sunday.